sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/gateways.md

 sidebar_label: "Gateways"
 description: "Gateways provide a destination for mixnet packets.
 Most of the internet doesn't use encrypted Sphinx packets, so the gateway acts as a destination for Sphinx traffic."
 hide_title: false
-title: Gateways
 ---

 :::note
-The Nym gateway was built in the [building nym](/docs/stable/run-nym-nodes/build-nym/) section.
+The Nym gateway was built in the [building nym](/docs/next/run-nym-nodes/build-nym/) section.
 If you haven't yet built Nym and want to run the code, go there first.
 :::

 Gateways provide a destination for mixnet packets.
 Most of the internet doesn't use encrypted Sphinx packets, so the gateway acts as a destination, sort of like a mailbox, for messages.